Pedasus: Persons

 In Homer's Iliad, Pedasus was the name of a Trojan warrior, and the son of the naiad Abarbarea and human Bucolion.
 His twin brother was Aesepus; both were slain by Euryalus, the son of Mecisteus, during the Trojan War.

 In Homer's Iliad, Pedasus was also the name of a swift horse taken as booty by Achilles when he killed Eetion.
 This horse was killed by a spear during a duel between Patroclus and Sarpedon.

+In Ovid’s Metamorphoses, Pedasus is named as one of Phineus’s rioters at the wedding of Perseus and Andromeda.
+During the battle, he kills the poet Lampetides as he tries to stay out of the battle, and for that, the warrior Lycormas breaks his spine with a beam.

 Places

 Pedasus (Caria): In Caria, according to Herodotus, the Battle of Pedasus (Summer of 496 BCE) was a night ambush where the Carians annihilated a Persian army.
 This engagement occurred during the Ionian Revolt (499-494 BCE).

 Pedasus (Messenia): In Peloponnese, Methone has been identified with the vine-covered Pedasus, one of the seven cities offered by Agamemnon to Achilles to quell his rage and to persuade him to return to the Siege of Troy.

 Pedasus (Mysia): In the Troad, there was another Pedasus on the Satnioeis river, said to be inhabited by a tribe called the Leleges.
-During the Trojan War, this Pedasus was ruled over by a certain king named Altes, who was killed by Agamemnon.
+During the Trojan War, this Pedasus was ruled over by a certain king named Altes.
 This city was sacked by Achilles.